PBM To Expand Network Of WECs From District To Tehsil Level Across Country: Amir Fida Paracha - UrduPoint

 PBM To Expand Network Of WECs From District To Tehsil Level Across Country: Amir Fida Paracha

-Talking to APP on Wednesday, Managing Director PBM, Amir Fida Paracha said that presently around163 WECs were operating across the country to provide free vocational training to widows, orphans and poor girls in modern trades like Dress Designing, Embroidery, Basic and Advance Computer Courses, Fabric Painting etc. with a stipend of Rs.
+Talking to APP, Managing Director PBM, Amir Fida Paracha said that presently around163 WECs were operating across the country to provide free vocational training to widows, orphans and poor girls in modern trades like Dress Designing, Embroidery, Basic and Advance Computer Courses, Fabric Painting etc. with a stipend of Rs.
 50/ per day on attendance basis through biometric system.

 Considering the importance of this project for making the women self-sufficient, the MD PBM said that the scope of WECs, earlier established at the district level, will be expanded to the tehsil level.